Antiquities around Ballycastle An account of Ballycastle before Irish independence in 1922

 _______________________________________________________________________________________________________

-appropriate; e.g. "Reproduced courtesy of C. M. Golden, www.GoldenLangan.com".
-Commercial organizations may not publish or reproduce
+due acknowledgement is given e.g. "Reproduced courtesy of www.GoldenLangan.com".
+Commercial organizations may not publish

 While every effort is made to ensure accuracy of the information presented, no liability is accepted for any errors or omissions.